Jordach/big_freaking_dig/mods/sprint/README.md

 Sprint Mod For Minetest by GunshipPenguin

-Allows the player to sprint by double tapping w.
-By default, sprinting will make the player travel 50% faster and allow him/her to jump 10% higher.
+Allows the player to sprint by either double tapping w or pressing e.
+By default, sprinting will make the player travel 80% faster and allow him/her to jump 10% higher.
+Also adds a stamina bar that goes down when the player sprints and goes up when he/she isn't sprinting.

-Licence: WTFPL (see LICENCE file)
+Licence: CC0 (see COPYING file)

 ---

 This mod can be configured by changing the variables declared in the start of init.lua.
 The following is a brief explanation of each one.

+SPRINT_METHOD (default 1)

+What a player has to do to start sprinting.
+0 = double tap w, 1 = press e.
+Note that if you have the fast privlige, and have the fast speed turned on, you will run very, very fast.
+You can toggle this by pressing j.

 SPRINT_SPEED (default 1.5)